mathjax/MathJax-docs/options/accessibility.rst

    MathJax = {
      options: {
+       enableExplorer: true,                // set to false to disable the explorer
        a11y: {
          speech: true,                      // switch on speech output
          braille: true,                     // switch on Braille output